 As discussed in section f.1.2.1, the 2012 Applicant Guidebook sought to answer this question by implementing a set of preventative measures specific to certain types of geographic names, and a number of curative measures that applied to the program more broadly.

 Work Track members expressed different views about how rights should be exercised and roles established for stakeholders in the New gTLD Program in relation to geographic names.
-The Work Track discussed two possible categories of mechanisms, noting that i is possible to use a combination of different types of mechanisms in program implementation.
+The Work Track discussed two possible categories of mechanisms, noting that it is possible to use a combination of different types of mechanisms in program implementation.
 Preventative mechanisms in the Applicant Guidebook include 1) adding certain strings to lists of reserved names to make them unavailable for delegation and 2) requiring letters of support or non-objection from relevant governments or public authorities for certain types of applications.
 Curative mechanisms include objections processes, use of Public Interest Commitments, contractual provisions and enforcement, and post-delegation dispute resolution.
 Some in the Work Track believe that preventative and curative protections could be combined for creative solutions.

 Some believe that protections in the New gTLD Program should focus on curative mechanisms, or at a minimum, believe that no additional preventative mechanisms should be adopted.
 More specifically, some believe that: